yulisouza/financial-management-dashboard/README.md

-# Church Financial Management System
+# Nonprofit Financial Management System
 ### End-to-end financial reporting and analysis for a nonprofit organization

 ---